okfn/opendatasurvey/content/how to read the results.md

 <img src="https://github.com/okfn/opendatasurvey/blob/master/census/static/images/Taiwan%20place%20page.png?raw=true" alt="Taiwan page" class="img-responsive center-block" style="width: 700px;">

 Even though we try to make this assessment as understandable and transparent as possible, it is not always easy to interpret the results.
-While open data has a very strict definition, scoring of any index is an arbitrary action.
+While open data has a very strict definition, scoring of any index can be randomly set, depending on the criteria applied.
 In real life, you can't be partly open - the published data either fits the criteria or it does not.
 So, what does the final score mean?
 How to interpret scores that vary between 0%, 40% or 70%?
 Here is some guidance on how best to read our results.

 ## What does a score of 0% mean?